 This section on your HQ and your hirelings brings to mind Running The Tavern from Dragon Heist.
 This was one of my least favorite parts of Dragon Heist.
 I share some of the blame for this.
 My character, which seemed like a great idea at the time, was a sage explorer who wanted to gather knowledge about Waterdeep for their God, Savras.
 So when tasked with running a For-Profit Tavern I…didn’t really want to?
 This was my mistake.
 I should have played a character with a reason to buy-in to what the adventure was about.
 My error was in assuming that the First 5E Adventure about Waterdeep would be more about Waterdeep or that Waterdeep would be more interesting.
 We also played Dragon Heist under the AL Rules For Running A Business and no one wanted to engage with those rules.
 Rolling on a table to find out how our business did felt uninspired.
 And the adventure isn’t actually about running a tavern so there’s no penalty to ignore it.
 So not enough benefit to commit, nothing happens if you skip that content.
 However, if building that business had been part of the story there would be a reason to get interested.
 With Acq Inc, you have a cost to maintain your business and staff and untold riches if you succeed.

 After the Franchise HQ info we get into the Company Positions.
 This is the real mechanical draw.
 If you want to be a documancer like Walnut Dankgrass this is your section.
 A sidebar suggests if you want to use these rules you should also use the “low magic campaign” rules again from the DMG.
 I look askance at this.
 I know they’re suggesting it because these Acq Inc rules, these roles, are purely extra features and power to add to your PC.
 A Rogue Assassin has fewer options on their character sheet than a Rogue Assassin Occultant.
 This is in the same way that in 4th Edition D&D, Dark Sun introduced the concept of Themes.
 And Themes were again, purely extra power to add on to your character.
 I loved Themes though and they were so popular they eventually became the Background mechanic in 5E.
 But to put a campaign in Low Magic Mode because of these mechanics seems excessive.
 For one thing, they are not that powerful.
 For another thing, all of them are very magical in nature.
 It doesn’t really make sense to say, “we’re making this a low magic campaign because we’re using the Acq Inc Rules,” and then include something like the Hordesperson who gets a Bag of Holding literally connected to the Acq Inc Head Office or the Documancy Satchel which does the same thing.
 In addition, the adventure that makes up more than half this book is certainly not a low magic adventure.
+It makes no sense to suggest this and then never model that behavior the rest of the book.

 One thing we need to mention is the concept of ranks.
 This is part of the C-Team show.
 When the C-Team starts their adventure, they are all Rank 1 at their positions.
 The Franchise HQ is a Rank 1 HQ.
 All of these powers are tied to your Rank.
 Acq Inc Powers start at Rank 1 and go up to Rank 4.
 Rank increases with CHARACTER LEVEL and is separated by Tier Of Play.
 Rank 1 is Level 1, Rank 2 is Level 5, Rank 3 is Level 11, Rank 4 is Level 17.
 I am not crazy about breaking things up this way.
 Most of my skepticism stems from my opinion that a level 11+ character would not be worried about Acquisitions Incorporated matters.
 After watching these games for 10 years I have the perception that Acq Inc is a low level thing.
 Level 11+ characters got shit to do.
 They have worlds to save.